Post-quantum steering is a stronger-than-quantum resource for information processing: Results

-\section{Witworld}
+\subsection{Witworld}

 In this section we provide a simple and concise introduction to Witworld, which should enable the understanding of the subsequent results.
-We moreover provide a detailed formal definition in Appendix~\ref{app:WW}.
+We moreover provide a detailed formal definition in Sec.~B of the Supplemental Material.

 In Witworld, there are three types of basic systems, which can be composed to construct more general system types.
-The basic systems are classical systems, quantum systems\footnote{In Witworld, quantum systems have some additional transformations relative to standard quantum systems, which we characterise later.
-However, for this section, since we do not consider dynamics explicitly, they can be considered as identical to quantum systems.}, and Boxworld systems \cite{barrett2007gpt}.
+The basic systems are classical systems, quantum systems, and Boxworld systems \cite{barrett2007gpt}.
+(One could easily modify the theory to allow for further system types.
+However, it is not clear that this will provide any further benefit to the study of steering).
 Systems that are of one of those three types are called \emph{atomic}.
 Witworld features a composition rule (which we define shortly) by which these simple system types can form new ones that are neither classical, quantum, nor Boxworld.
-We denote the simple types diagrammatically with different types of wires by:
+We denote the \bel{atomic} types diagrammatically with different types of wires by:

-where $ \mathcal{C}_{v} $ denotes a classical system of dimension $v$, $ \mathcal{Q}_{d}$ denotes a quantum system of dimension $d$, and $ \mathcal{B}_{n,k}$ denotes a Boxworld system of dimension $(n,k)$\footnote{Notice that, unlike for classical and quantum systems, the dimension of Boxworld systems is specified by two independent integers \cite{barrett2007gpt}.}.
+where $ \mathcal{C}_{v} $ denotes a classical system of dimension $v$, $ \mathcal{Q}_{d}$ denotes a quantum system of dimension $d$, and $ \mathcal{B}_{n,k}$ denotes a Boxworld system of dimension $(n,k)$ (These two integers relate to the input/output cardinality of the correlations in Bell scenarios that the system is tailored at \cite{barrett2007gpt}).
 Moreover, when we need to use a generic system type (which can be either simple or composite), we denote this by

 We can also explicitly denote the components of a composite system by using parallel wires, for example: \beq